 4. Paragraph (3) requires preparation of a plan, but only if the individual is to make regular, periodic payments.
 Thus the requirement does not apply when an individual has accumulated money and seeks the assistance of a debt-settlement entity in negotiating a settlement with one or more of his or her creditors.
 Subparagraph (B) requires that the provider believe that the plan is suitable for the individual.
 For providers that assist an individual to repay in full, this requires a determination that the individual has sufficient income to permit payment to creditors after payment of living expenses, but not enough income to repay them in full without some concessions.
-For providers that assist an individual does not have the ability to satisfy creditors out of current income within a reasonable time even if the creditors were to reduce finance charges and fees for late payment, default, and delinquency.
+For providers that assist an individual to settle debts for less than full payment, the suitability requirement means at a minimum that the individual does not have the ability to satisfy creditors out of current income within a reasonable time even if the creditors were to reduce finance charges and fees for late payment, default, and delinquency.
 Section 15, which requires providers to act in good faith, is especially important in connection with this paragraph.
 The administrator may adopt rules articulating specific standards for suitability.

 5. Subparagraph (C) permits a provider to secure an individual's assent to a plan only if the provider believes that each creditor listed in the plan actually will participate in it.
 This limitation, too, must be read in conjunction with section 15, which requires the provider to act in good faith, defined as honesty and the observance of reasonable standards of fair dealing.
 If a provider knows or suspects that a particular creditor will not participate, the provider cannot in good faith believe that the creditor will participate, and therefore cannot satisfy this paragraph if that creditor is included as a participating creditor in the plan.

 The requirement that the provider believe that the creditors will accept the plan does not mandate communication with the creditors before an agreement is formed.
 The provider's past experiences with the creditors may be a sufficient basis for the provider's good faith belief.